 Cai was the curator of the first China Pavilion at the 51st Venice Biennale in 2005.
 Since 2000, he has also converted unexpected spaces into small-scale exhibition venues for rural communities and small towns in different parts of the world.
 This series includes: the Dragon Museum of Contemporary Art (DMoCA, 2000) in Tsunan Mountain Park, Niigata Prefecture, Japan; Under Museum of Contemporary Art (UMoCA, 2001) in Colle di Val d’Elsa, Tuscany, Italy; Bunker Museum of Contemporary Art (BMoCA, 2004) on Kinmen Island, Taiwan; and Snake Museum of Contemporary Art (SMoCA, 2013) in Iwaki, Fukushima Prefecture, Japan.

-In 2014, Cai’s first exhibition in Argentina, Cai Guo-Qiang: Impromptu, will open in Fundación Proa.
+In December 2014, Cai’s first exhibition in Argentina, Cai Guo-Qiang: Impromptu, opened in Fundación Proa.
 Early in 2015, he will realize Life is a Milonga: Tango Fireworks for Argentina, in the neighborhood of La Boca, Buenos Aires.

 He currently lives and works in New York.